Skip to main content

 “Who will believe me?
 Who will want me now?”

 “Your chastity is not who you are.”
 Kabir protested.
-“It doesn’t matter if you even married someone before.
+“It doesn’t matter if you've even been married before.
 Any man who can respect a woman would love to have a wife like you.”
 Kabir made her look up at him.

 “Do you truly believe that?
 Do you believe me?”
 Laali asked tearily.
 Kabir nodded.